zw-Ch/GlobalTempNet/README.md

 The algorithm program [cal.py](https://github.com/czw1296924847/ResGraphNet/blob/main/func/cal.py) contains some custom functions required for the operation of this project.<br><br>
 The folder [dataset](https://github.com/czw1296924847/ResGraphNet/tree/main/datasets) is used to store the time series data to be predicted, and the default file format of data is .npy.
 Of course, you can change the data address in the 50th line in [running.py](https://github.com/czw1296924847/ResGraphNet/blob/main/running.py).<br><br>
 The folder [result](https://github.com/czw1296924847/ResGraphNet/tree/main/result) saves the prediction results of different time series data files based on different models

-## Parameter Selection
-Program [running.py](https://github.com/czw1296924847/ResGraphNet/blob/main/running.py) contains many parameters that can be changed, such as<br>
-`gnn_style`: The type of GNN model style<br>
-`gnn_style_all`: All the GNN model you can choose, where 'sage_res' as the model ResGraphNet that we have proposed in our paper, and others are the models based on traditional GNN layers<br>